Nilay-Chaudhary/Spotify-UI-clone/README.md

 # Spotify UI Clone
-- Made using HTML, CSS, JS, React and TailwindCSS
+- Made using React and TailwindCSS